|Last Quarterly Update:||11/7/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Demand for military shipbuilding is largely determined by the US military budget, and to a much lesser extent, the military spending of foreign governments allied with the US.
+Demand for military shipbuilding is largely determined by military budgets.
 Commercial shipbuilding demand is determined by international and domestic trade, the health of the global economy, and rate of fleet replacement due to age or obsolescence.
 Small companies usually specialize in building and repair of small commercial vessels.
-Large companies tend to offer a wide range of building and repair services for both commercial and military vessels, and enjoy economies of scale in purchasing, design, and manufacturing.
+Large companies tend to offer a wide range of building and repair services for both commercial and military ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options